How to Install Composite Decking With Hidden Fasteners

 There are several varieties of hidden fastening systems for composite decking boards.
 If you want to know how to install them, the best thing is to follow the instructions supplied by their manufacturers.
 Today, the most commonly used hidden fastening systems use clips.
 How do you use them?

 While hidden fasteners vary, clip systems all have something in common.
 To install composite decking using clips, you will need to attach the first board to the frame.
-It’s the most crucial step in laying the decking boards, as a small deviation can affect the rest of the deck.
+It’s the most crucial step in laying the decking boards, as a small deviation can affect the rest of the decking.

 The next step is to install the rest of the decking boards.
-Line up the deck boards depending on your preferred layout.
+Line up the decking boards depending on your preferred layout.
 Then, insert the clip on the boards’ grooves at every point the floorboards and the joist intersect.
 You will need to put some pressure on the following composite boards to make sure it fits perfectly with the previous ones.
 Lock them in place using the appropriate screws.
 For the last decking board, you will need to use a stop clip.

 Hide Screw with Plugs

 If you are not using grooved boards, you won’t be able to use clip fastening systems.
 You can create grooves on the boards by yourself, but that can take time and effort.
-Fortunately, you can still have a smooth and elegant deck by using plugs.
+Fortunately, you can still have a smooth and elegant decking by using plugs.

 Many fastening systems use a special drill bit and countersink screws to drill deep into the boards.
 The screws will leave a hole which you will cover using plugs cut from the same material and colour as your decking boards.
 Lastly, you will need to make sure that it fits perfectly.
 You can use glue to hold the plug in place.
 While you can buy sets of hidden screws, you can also go with the DIY route.